 Be a Top Student at Community College

-Your Harvard transfer application should showcase you as the top student at your community college because the competition for transferring to Harvard University is not only community college students applying to transfer, but it’s also potential transfer students from all other four-year universities including students from other Ivy League universities.
+Your Harvard transfer application should showcase you as the top student at your community college because the competition for transferring to Harvard University does not consist only of community college students.
+You will also be up against potential transfer students from all other four-year universities including students from other Ivy League universities.

 So, you need to keep in mind that with the level of competition, you really need to be one of the top students at your community college.

 If you do not have a 2100 or out of 2400 or above on the SATs, I strongly suggest that you could consider retaking your SATs.

 After a long lunch discussion with a former Ivy League admissions counselor, I learned that it is extremely important to retake your SATs at community college because it’ll show admissions counselors you improved your scores from high school into college and that you’re serious enough to keep working at something until to get where you want to be.
 This kind of persistence is extremely important for Ivy League students because the work load will not be easy, and there may be times when they are temped to give up and transfer out.
 Admissions will appreciate the fact that after starting community college, you pushed yourself to work harder than ever.